k2view-academy/K2View-Academy/articles/TDM/tdm_gui/14_task_overview.md

-1. Click **Show/Hide Columns** to open a popup window, which displays the list of available fields for each task.
+1. Click **Show/Hide Columns** to open a pop-up window, which displays the list of available fields for each task.

 2. To display additional fields, click the fields.